The Apple

 Train of Thought

 Poincaré then concludes something that Karl would’ve been mocked for saying: resting is productive.
 Not because it reenergizes you for more work, but because it is work.
 Rest releases the invisible thinker to explore and find what you haven’t noticed yet.
 You can feel this happening in the shower when novel ideas surface in your mind without prompt.
-And though we can’t steer our “ambient thought,” we can set the direction.

 Our train of thought springs into existence already in motion and it speeds between ideas connected by tracks in our mind.
-Though we cannot access the underlying web of knowledge directly, we experience the result of its traversal.
+Though we can’t access the underlying web of knowledge directly, we experience the result of its traversal.
 And by training and ruminating on new ideas we integrate them into the network.
-This is why jazz musicians can fling out new melodies every night.
-A chord change played by the backing band illuminates melodic pathways carved into the musician’s mind during training.
-At the gig they just get behind their instrument and go for a ride.

 We tap into these networks not only for spontaneous improvisation but also for careful design.
 We draw from a well of memories and impressions, questions and conclusions, recreating and appropriating them for new purposes.
 A musician composes from real feelings, from their desires and their fears.
 A fiction writer sketches a character from the outlines of real people, from the beauties they’ve admired and faults they’ve despised.